Details of Breast Augmentation and Implant Procedures

 Will my breast implants need to be replaced in the future?

-Like any prosthetic device, breast implants may need to be replaced at some point.
-Reasons for requiring implant replacement include implant rupture or deflation, implant shifting, or capsular contracture.
+Like any prosthetic device, breast implants might need to be replaced at some point.
+Reasons for implant replacement include rupture or deflation, shifting to an abnormal position, or capsular contracture.
 Other patients simply wish to have different-sized implants, or to have them removed for personal reasons.

 What is the difference between a breast lift and a breast implant?

 Breast lift surgery (mastopexy) reshapes the existing breast tissue and improves the position of the nipple on the breast mound.
-Patients who choose breast lift surgery are satisfied with the current size of their breasts but want to improve the shape and nipple position.
-Breast implant surgery increases the size of the breast.
+Patients who are good candidates for breast lift surgery are satisfied with the current size of their breasts but want to improve their shape and nipple position.
+Breast implant surgery increases the size of the breast, and also tends to provide more upper breast fullness than a lift alone can achieve.
 Patients who choose breast implant surgery wish to have a larger breast size.
-Some patients want to improve the shape and increase the size, in which case a combined implant + lift operation can be performed (augmentation-mastopexy).
+Some patients want to improve the shape and increase the size, in which case a combined implants plus breast lift operation can be performed (called augmentation-mastopexy).

 What size of implants are required to increase a cup size for breast augmentation surgery?

 There is no way to accurately predict a person’s final bra cup size based on the implants they choose.
 The final size depends on multiple factors including the person’s pre-existing breast shape and size, the size and shape of the implants, and the type of bra that is worn.
-One study showed that on average, it took 130-150cc to increase one bra cup size, but there was a large range from 75-300cc depending on the bra company.
-The bottom line is, no surgeon can inform their patient what final cup size they will be after surgery.
+One study showed that on average, it took an implant volume of 130-150cc to increase one bra cup size.
+However, they also showed that there was a large range from to increase a single cup size, from 75-300cc, depending on the bra company.
+The bottom line is, no surgeon can accurately inform their patient what final cup size they will be after surgery.

 If I decide to have breast augmentation, how long will I have to wait for the operation?